the-switchboard/txt-web/README.md

 A good real-world comparison would be HAM radio.
 HAM radio is often a fallback for essential communication in times of crisis.
 This is an attempt to create a text-based internet that is modular and simple.
 With some innovation, it could be adapted to HAM radio as well.

-If the more complex internet fails, there should be a strong interweb of basic text resources and images containing important information on any subject important to a technological society.

 ## In the Beginning
 We will leverage the main internet while the system is being explored, and focus on rendering .txt documents into simple webpages.